-, whether due to outsourcing, layoffs or dissatisfaction with their current positions.
+The pandemic and post-pandemic era is the time for mid-life career changers making their career moves.
+Whether due to outsourcing, layoffs or dissatisfaction with their current positions and compensation, people are quitting their old careers.
 With many more adults deciding to venture into the hallowed halls of higher education today, those who do may find programs geared specifically to their needs.
 This is particularly true in community colleges, where more than half of the student body may be adults over the age of 22.
 However, before you launch a career change at your local community college, there are a few tips to keep in mind.

 Define Your Goals

 Carefully plotting your path is the first step to a successful community college experience, according to Career Search.
 When embarking on this process, it is important to consider your educational goals, as well as your professional ones.
 What classes do you need to take, and what degree do you need to earn to make your professional dreams a reality?
 This information is essential when you choose a school and register for classes, so have the goals in mind before you begin the process.

 Jay Shetty suggests that you ask yourself three questions to help set goals.

 Weigh Your Options

 Community colleges offer a wealth of degree options today, allowing students to hone their career path to a very precise track that brings them the highest possible level of professional satisfaction.
 Choices abound, but this means you must take the time to research the various options at the schools in your area to find the best academic path for your specific needs.
 You may also need to determine whether certification, an associate degree or a baccalaureate will get your foot in the door for your next dream job.